Bulletin #2327, Maine Farm Safety Program: Farm Equipment Riding Accidents

 Most children love the thrill of riding on tractors or other farm machinery.
 What starts out as innocent fun may lead to injury or death.
 Children should not be extra riders on any type of equipment.
 Playing on equipment is fun, but not safe.
 Children should not play in or around parked equipment.

 Children’s fascination with big vehicles can lead to accidents.
 Adults need to take certain precautions to prevent unsupervised children from playing on equipment.
 Remove the ignition keys from parked equipment and lock the brakes.
-Equipment that might fall, such as front-end loaders or scraper blades, should be left in the down position.
+Equipment that might fall, such as front-end loaders or scraper blades, should be left in the down position on the ground.
 When parked, self-propelled machinery should be locked, and dangerous machinery components should be kept out of reach of small children.
 Never leave a tractor PTO in gear.
-Make sure protective shields are in place.
+Always make sure protective shields are in place.

 Many small children receive injuries or die in runover accidents each year.
 Know where they are whenever starting machinery and especially when backing up equipment.
 All equipment used on roads should have working lights, reflectors, and a slow-moving vehicle emblem.